Today, you’re going to learn all about overcoming counterdependency and how to receive more in life and relationships.

 “The only possible match for someone who doesn’t know how to receive is someone who doesn’t know how to give.”

-The reason why you have been drawn to non-givers is because you are an inexperienced receiver.
+The reason why you have been drawn to non-givers is that you are an inexperienced receiver.

 #1.
 Change Your Old Definitions